rgervacio/learning-audacity/docs/editing-a-project/copy-cut-paste-and-duplicate-audio.md

 # Copy, cut, paste, and duplicate audio

-Copying, cutting, pasting, and duplicating audio allows you to replicate, remove, and insert audio.
+Copying, cutting, pasting, and duplicating audio allow you to replicate, remove, and insert audio.
 <br/>

 ## Copy and paste audio

-Copying and pasting audio involves replicating an audio selection and inserting it elsewhere in the same track, in another track in the same project, or in a different project.
+Copying and pasting audio involve replicating an audio selection and inserting it elsewhere in the same track, in another track in the same project, or in a different project.

 To copy and paste audio: